Domos-Snips/arduino-tpuart/README.md

 -> During programming, the BCU may have no connection to the ARDUINO UNO

 -> After programming for communication with the BCU.
-Connect the Jumpers ICSP1 PIN 5 and ICSP1 PIN 6 together, tested only with ARDUINO UNO revision 3
+Connect the jumpers ICSP1 PIN 5 and ICSP1 PIN 6 together, tested only with ARDUINO UNO revision 3

+-> For programming the jumper ICSP1 PIN 5 and PIN must be not connected 6 ICSP1 and the voltage must be taken away for a short time.
+Then, you can transfer the new "sketch".

 Software